bright/new-www/_posts/2018-02-12-in-memory-database-tests-with-query-dsl.md

 }
 ```

+We no longer need to define [separate repository interfaces](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#repositories.query-methods) that get _magically_ implemented and slow us down in tests 🎉.

-# Using EntityQueries abstraction in tests
+# Using in-memory database in tests

 We can use Spring test helpers to ease writing tests involving an application context that lets us inject e.g. `UsersController` instance to invoke its methods.
 However, such tests are comparatively very slow to start and thus cause the feedback loop to be much slower.
-Fortunately ou `EntityQueries` abstraction is very easy to implement using POJO in memory collections.
+Fortunately ou `EntityQueries` abstraction is very easy to implement using POJO in-memory collections.

 ```kotlin
 class InMemoryEntityQueries : QueriesBase(), EntityQueries {